divyesh2506/medkart/README.md

 Med Kart
 =======

-This is an awesome android app.
+This is an awesome android app to buy medicines.